Cris-Mur/Gba-Dev/Tonc_way/Readme.md

 | short | halfword | u16 | s16 |vu16 / vs16|
 |  int  |   word   | u32 | s32 |vu32 / vs32|

-is important that you understand that data types are a binary and hexa numbers (syntax: 0000:0000h) is important that in some cases you need view some variables like hex spaces with binary spaces for example:
+is important that you understand that data are a binary numbers with a hexadecimal adress (syntax: 0000:0000h) is important that in some cases you need view some variables like hexa boxes with binary spaces to modify and/or read for example:

 ```macro
 #define REG_DISPSTAT *(u16*)0x04000004